 My detailed CV and publications list can be found here.

 There is much that we don't know about the Universe, but most astrophysical phenomena are at least associated with known classes of objects.
 Among the most compelling of astrophysical mysteries, to me, are those transients for which we have no explanations at all.
 I study "fast radio bursts" (FRBs), which are intense millisecond-duration events that likely originate well beyond the Milky Way in rare cataclysms.
-With Dr. Ryan Shannon, I discovered one in the direction of the Carina dwarf spheroidal galaxy in 2013, and with Dr. Paul Lasky, I have speculated on possible neutron-star progenitors.
-At Caltech, with Prof. Shri Kulkarni, Dr. Harish Vedantham, and Prof. Gregg Hallinan, I am investigating and following up further events, analysing the population, and building instrumentation to localise new events.
+With Dr. Ryan Shannon, I have discovered two FRBs.
+One of these, FRB 150807, was sufficiently bright so as to enable constraints on the magnetisation and turbulence of the cosmic web; we published these results in the journal Science.
+At Caltech, with Prof. Shri Kulkarni, Dr. Harish Vedantham, and Prof. Gregg Hallinan, I am investigating and following up further events, analysing the population, and building telescopes to localise new events.
 Using the unparalleled optical observatories associated with Caltech, I pursue other unexplained, unassociated events, such as astrophysical neutrinos, and soft gamma-ray and X-ray transients.